-- The hedge is expected to be highly effective in offsetting changes in fair value or cash flows for a specific object - the effectiveness of the hedge must be expected to be within the range of 80-125 per cent - The effectiveness of the hedge can be measured reliably - · Adequate documentation has been established on entering into the hedge - $\cdot$ For cash flow hedging, the future transaction must be likely, and - The hedge is continuously evaluated and has been shown to be effective.
+- $\cdot$ The hedge is expected to be highly effective in offsetting changes in fair value or cash flows for a specific object the effectiveness of the hedge must be expected to be within the range of 80-125 per cent - · The effectiveness of the hedge can be measured reliably - · Adequate documentation has been established on entering into the hedge - · For cash flow hedging, the future transaction must be likely, and - $\boldsymbol{\cdot}$ The hedge is continuously evaluated and has been shown to be effective.

-On entering into a hedging contract, the group documents the assets, liabilities or future transactions to which it wishes to apply hedge accounting, with associated risk-management targets and strategy.
-The documentation includes:
+On entering into a hedging contract, the group documents the assets, liabilities or future transactions to which it wishes to apply hedge accounting,

-- Identification of the hedging instrument
+- · Identification of the hedging instrument

-- The hedged item or the transaction
+- · The hedged item or the transaction

 - · The type of risk that is hedged

 - How the entity will assess the effectiveness of the hedging instrument with regard to offsetting the exposure to changes in the fair value of the hedged item or cash flows associated with the hedged risk.